-LEWIS SCOTT: It was overturned by the Third Circuit on the basis of the fact that he was only sixteen at the time of the charge.
+LEWIS SCOTT: It was overturned by the 3rd Circuit on the basis of the fact that he was only 16 at the time of the charge.
 So, therefore, he should not have been tried in Louisiana as an adult.
-As a matter of fact, the charges that he was convicted of were not charges that an individual can be charged as an adult for if they’re under seventeen years old.
+As a matter of fact, the charges that he was convicted of were not charges that an individual can be charged as an adult for if they’re under 17 years old.

 AMY GOODMAN: Can you go back and explain this case to us?
 We’ve been covering it on Democracy Now!
 We’ve just returned from Jena, Louisiana.
 We’re going to be playing an interview with one of the moms, in the minute, of the Jena Six.
 But explain what happened and why Mychal Bell was tried first and separately.